pcdavies/DatabaseCloudServiceForDBAs/workshops/dbcs-dba/CloudWorkshop_DBCS_200.md

 ## Objectives

--   Clone, unplug, transfer and plug the AlphaPDB pluggable database using SQL Developer.
+-   Migrate a pluggable database from on-premise to the Cloud.
--   Export and import a schema using SQL Developer to execute Oracle Data Pump jobs.
+-   Migrate a schema using Oracle Data Pump.
--   Export and import a small collection of tables using SQL Developer.
+-   Migrate data using a Transportable Tablespace.
+-   Copy data using Database Links.

 ## Required Artifacts